kristyanne/fe-starter/docs/tasks.md

 **Production Asset Copying**

-Once the production build is complete, the build task will copy the final compiled assets into a directory specified in the gulp config file (`./gulp/config.js`) in the `production` object.
+For some CMS based projects, the compiled assets need to be copied over to another directory to be used by the back-end templates.
+If this is the case, when running the build in `qa`, `preview` or `live` mode (see above), the gulp task will check if the production config exists (see below) and if it does, Once the build is complete, the build task will copy the final compiled assets into a directory specified in the gulp config file (`./gulp/config/tasks.js`) in the `production` object.

-Please remember to update the production path on a per project basis as it's name will change.
+Please remember to update the production path on a per project basis as it's location will change.

 If you **do not** wish to do this, change the production config to the following: